 How we may use and disclose your medical information

-Other uses require your specific authorization.
-The following describes how we may use and disclose your information without express permission.
-Other parts of this notice describe uses and disclosures that require your authorization, and the rights you have to restrict our use and disclosure of your medical information.
+The following sections and categories describe different ways we use and disclose your protected health information.
+For each category, we explain what we mean, and for some categories we try to give you a meaningful example about the use or disclosure.
+All of the ways we are permitted to use and disclose your protected health information will fall into the listed categories.
+Other parts of this notice describe uses and disclosures that require your authorization, and the rights you have to restrict our use and disclosure of your protected health information.

 Primary uses and disclosures allowed without your express permission